Leftover Turkey and Cranberry Sliders with Brie

 Serving & sides

 These sliders are lovely for lunch or as an appetizer!
 I like to serve them with other cozy apps or potato chips.
-I also love them with fries, frizzled onions, kale and apple slaw, or simple green salad with sherry shallot dressing.
+I also love them with fries, this fall-ish kale and apple slaw, or my go-to simple green salad with sherry shallot dressing.

 You can also serve these sliders cold.
 Just layer everything together and leave off the butter topping.
 I love a good turkey and brie sandwich for an easy, make-ahead lunch!